Queuecumber/m3l/README.md

 name: my_network  # name of your model (used for logging)
 ```

 Note that `# @package _global_` on the first line is mandatory.
 You can override pretty much anything that M3L does with the above model defintion.
-For example you can override properties of the network, the trainer (see pytorch lightning) the dataset, or even hydra internals.
+For example you can override properties of the network, the trainer (see pytorch lightning), the dataset, or even hydra internals.

 Next, train your model.
 Make sure `PYTHONPATH` is set correctly so that M3L can find your code before doing this.